 He traded Trevor Linden and Dainius Zubrus to the Washington Capitals for Jan Bulis and Richard Zednik, which proved to be a great move to get younger and, frankly, better.
 He also signed free agents Yanic Perreault and Doug Gilmour, two underrated acquisitions who probably provided more offense than you remember.
 He even drafted arguably the closest thing the Habs would get to a No. 1 center for the next two decades in Tomas Plekanec that summer.

 Of course, the emergence of Jose Theodore as a Hart Memorial Trophy-caliber goalie that season certainly didn’t hurt.
 Seeing as Bergevin has openly embraced Carey Price as the backbone of his teams, it at the very least shouldn’t be held against Savard.
-Nor should it how, once Theodore dropped back down to Earth the following season just as Price did this past season, the team struggled mightily.
+Nor should it how, once Theodore dropped back down to Earth the following season just as Price did in 2017-18, the team struggled mightily.

 Following that disappointing 2002-03 season, Savard didn’t get fired.
 That’s key.
 He stepped aside, facilitated the hiring of Gainey and became his assistant GM, getting a new contract in the process.
 That’s not a sign of failure.
 Nor is it a sign of frugality on the part of a Habs team arguably looking to get all they can out of a previous hire who didn’t work out.
 It’s a sign Savard, who had zero managerial experience before taking the Habs’ reins, knew his limitations and that a Stanley Cup-winning GM who had a history with the team might be a better fit.
 It’s a show of mutual respect.